-For a while, after we retired, we remained tied to the weeks, months, and holidays.
+RDP Friday: WEEK For a while, after we retired, we remained tied to the weeks, months, and holidays.
 We knew when it was the weekend and aware of the holidays.
 I'm not sure when we began to slide into a world where the only reason to know what day it is, is because you have … Continue reading WHAT DAY IS IT? – Marilyn Armstrong

-It could be the first light of the sun creeping over the horizon or the last rays of light as the sun sets below the horizon.
+A Hope for Dawn and Dusk - Glimmer: Marilyn Armstrong #writephoto It could be the first light of the sun creeping over the horizon or the last rays of light as the sun sets below the horizon.
 It's impossible to know.
 I always wondered if there was any way to tell the difference between dawn … Continue reading THE HOPE OF DAWN AND DUSK – GLIMMER – Marilyn Armstrong #Writephoto